aasparks/cryptopals-py-rkt/readme.md

     * Challenges 3-6
         * Saw MASSIVE speed improvement with this one.
 My original solutions were doing all sorts of bad things.
 The new solutions are much cleaner and faster.
+    * Challenge 12 & 14
+        * <span style="color:red">I still can't figure this one out.
+The speed difference is insane.
+0.3s in Python to about 90s in Racket.
+The only differences I see are that Racket uses recursion instead of for loops (which shouldn't be a problem) and my own AES implementation is slower (but not THAT much slower), so I'm at a loss.</span>
+* Rewrite Racket solutions to be less imperative
+  * Challenge 21
+    * Not sure about speed, but it does look nicer.
+No more unnecessary uses of ```set!```.

 ## Challenges